-Occupational training and vocational skills acquisition for economic self-reliance of individuals and communities appears to be less ineffective in Nigeria.
-This is because the Technical Vocational Education and Training (TVET) practiced in Nigerian technical institutions and training centers has been unable to fully equip the learners with the requisite vocational skills and technical knowledge for self reliance, job creation and employment.
-Agencies established to address these problems among others included the National Directorate of Employment (NDE), Directorate for Food, Roads and Rural Infrastructure (DFRRI), National Poverty Eradication Programme (NAPEP), Better Life for Rural Women, Family Economic Advancement Programme (FEAP), National Economic Empowerment and Development Strategy (NEEDS), Agencies for Adult and Non-formal Education, the Niger Delta Development Commission (NDDC) and Industrial Training Fund (ITF) (Akintayo and Oghenekohwo 2004; Akanji 2008).
-These agencies have undertaken to ensure the formal and non-formal training of youths and adults on vocational skills acquisition and occupational training through Work-Based Learning (also called Work site learning).
+Development of vocational skills and occupational training for economic self-reliance of individuals and communities appears to be ineffective in Nigeria.
+This is because the Technical Vocational Education and Training (TVET) practiced in Nigerian technical institutions and training centers has been unable to fully equip the learners with the requisite vocational skills and technical knowledge for self-reliance, job creation and employment.
+Agencies established to address these problems among others included the National Directorate of Employment (NDE), Directorate for Food, Roads and